The Importance of Sleep

 “Due to proper and adequate sleep, body tissues and doṣas remain in a balanced state of health, both physically and mentally.
 Caraka states that obesity and emaciation, happiness and sorrow, strength and weakness, virility and impotence, knowledge and ignorance, life, and death are all dependent on adequate and inadequate sleep.” - Caraka Saṁhitā (Sū 21:36)

-According to Ayurveda, the ideal sleep for adults over 18 is 8 hours.
-For clients that I work with, I normally advise for at least 6 hours and up to 8 hours on average.
-What is more important than the number is the consistency and time of night that you are sleeping.
+According to Ayurveda, the ideal amount of sleep for adults over 18 is 8 hours.
+For clients that I work with, I normally advise at least 6 hours and up to 8 hours each day.
+While the number of hours is important, I emphasize the consistency and time of night that you are going to bed.
+Going to bed by 10pm will align with our natural circadian rhythm and train our bodies to fall asleep consistently.

-I often get asked about naps, and I wanted to debunk that right away.
-A generally healthy person should not sleep during the day.
+I often get asked about naps.
+Under unprecedented circumstances a nap can be helpful but generally speaking, a healthy person should not sleep during the day.
 The only exception is during the summer.
-Because of the pitta-like qualities of light, hot and sharp, any excess Kapha will be mitigated.
-In other seasons, sleep during the day tends to increase Kapha, which could look like heavy energy, weight gain, increased mucus, and beyond...
+The hot and sharp, pitta-like qualities of light will mitigate excess Kapha.
+In other seasons, sleep during the day tends to increase Kapha, which could lead to heavy energy, weight gain and increased mucus.

 What time are you falling asleep?